8. Capacitor Discharge Bonder (2026)

 Amrel PPS-1202 0-18V, 4A, 1mV rms ripple, programmable linear PSU with isolated outputs,

-Manson EP-613 0-35V, 2.5A, 5mV rms ripple, linear PSU with isolated outputs,
+Manson EP-613 12V, 0.5A, 5mV rms ripple, linear PSU with isolated outputs (fixed output),

-The Amrel PPS-1202 PSU will charge the capacitors,
+The Amrel PPS-1202 PSU charges the capacitors,

 Required energy